chrisdietr/merchant-yapp/README.md

 ### Mobile-Friendly Shopping

 The application is fully optimized for mobile devices with:
+- Fixed navigation bar that stays visible when scrolling
 - Touch-friendly buttons and interactions
 - Responsive product grids that adapt to screen size
-- Collapsible mobile menu for navigation
 - Optimized font sizes and spacing
+- Enhanced UI visibility with proper overlays and backgrounds

 ### Order Confirmation